eikendev/cheergo/README.md

 	<a href="https://github.com/eikendev/cheergo/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/eikendev/cheergo"/></a>&nbsp;
 </p>

-## ✨ Why cheergo?
+## ✨ Why Cheergo?

-Ever wondered who’s cheering for your open source work? **cheergo** keeps you connected to your community by sending you notifications whenever someone stars or follows your repositories.
-Whether you’re a solo dev or part of a team, cheergo helps you celebrate every milestone.
+Ever wondered who’s cheering for your open source work? **Cheergo** keeps you connected to your community by sending you notifications whenever someone stars or follows your repositories.
+Whether you’re a solo dev or part of a team, Cheergo helps you celebrate every milestone.

 ## 🚀 Features